-Lower back pain may feel like pain, burning, or sharp or dull pain that fluctuates in intensity from mild to severe.
+Back pain is a common issue that affects many people, and it can range from mild to severe.
 It's important to be able to identify the severity of symptoms and keep track of how long the pain lasts.
+If back pain is already affecting routine activities, it's important to take action and seek help.
 Anyone can experience lower back pain at any time, even if they haven't had a previous injury or any of the risk factors.

-Regardless of the cause of your back pain, a spine specialist has the experience needed to design a specific treatment plan aimed at resolving low back pain and improving your quality of life.
+A spine specialist has the experience needed to design a specific treatment plan aimed at resolving low back pain and improving your quality of life.
 Although rare, back pain is sometimes a sign of a serious medical condition, such as a spinal infection or a spinal tumor.
-Although some back pain is only mild or moderate, severe back pain occurs when the pain is constant, severe, or worsens when you rest or at night.
-Next article Solve the back pain puzzle, one area of the spine at a time.
+If you or a loved one could benefit from a back pain consultation, call 214-645-8300 or request an appointment online.
+Appointment for a new patient or 214-645-8300 or 817-882-2400.

 Ask any of the more than 200,000 patients we've worked with for the past 30 years - this is a proven method for curing chronic back pain.Don't let back pain become so debilitating that it prevents you from doing things you love.
 If you're experiencing any of the signs that indicate when back pain is serious, seek medical attention as soon as possible.